Rhinoplasty Salt Lake City & Riverton, Utah

 With experience in surgical precision and a keen, artistic eye, Dr. Derrick Gale authors research and gives national presentations on both rhinoplasty and head and neck surgery based on his own medical research.
 Whether your nasal issues are functional, aesthetic or both, Dr. Gale of the Ear Nose and Throat Center of Utah will work closely with you to ensure your nose is everything you want it to be.

-This page will give you a thorough background on functional and cosmetic rhinoplasty in Riverton and Salt Lake City.
-If you have specific questions right now, don’t hesitate to reach out to us at 801-506-6344 or schedule a consultation through the contact form.
+This page will give you a thorough background on functional and cosmetic rhinoplasty in Riverton and Salt Lake City, Utah.
+If you have specific questions about facial plastic surgery, don’t hesitate to reach out to us at 801-506-6344 or schedule a consultation through the contact form.

 Rhinoplasty’s Cosmetic and Medical Goals